 Unique Ladies Network is designed to empower and encourage women running their own businesses, as well as enabling attendees to support each other.

-Suzy entered the Growth Support Programme after attending networking events in Lancashire where she met Sue Denver at Winning Pitch, which delivers the programme on behalf of Boost.
+Suzy entered Boost’s Flying Start Programme after attending networking events in Lancashire where she met Sue Denver at Winning Pitch, which delivers the programme on behalf of Boost.

 She said: “The team at Boost go above and beyond.
 I’ve had constant help to raise awareness of upcoming Unique Ladies Network meetings through the Boost website and social media channels.
 They have been real a pleasure to work with and I would recommend the support to women in Lancashire determined to grow their business.”